 A person can be guilty of abusing a child if they allow someone else to do these things to that child.

 Child Maltreatment occurs when a parent or other person legally responsible harms a child, or places a child in imminent danger of harm by failing to provide the child with food, clothing, shelter, education or medical care when financially able to do so.
+To assist in identifying Educational Neglect please refer to Reporting Educational Neglect (.pdf)

 Reports of suspected child abuse or maltreatment should be made immediately at any time of the day and any day of the week by telephone to the New York Statewide Central Register of Child Abuse and Maltreatment (sometimes referred to as the State Central Register or SCR).